-Online Banking Services Not Working After Upgrading to the Latest Version of Quicken
+Online Banking Services Not Working After Upgrading to the Subscription Release of Quicken

-If you've recently updated from 2016 to the latest release of Quicken:
+If you've recently updated from 2016 to the subscription version of Quicken:

 Please follow the first set of steps in this article to resolve the issue: click here